Everything PR News

 Share

-Apple's January 2017 complaint alleged that Qualcomm was charging royalties on iPhone features that had nothing to do with Qualcomm's underlying chip technology.
-The Touch ID fingerprint authentication system was cited as a specific example.
-Apple alleged Qualcomm was demanding royalty payments on the fingerprint feature despite no Qualcomm contribution to its development.
+Apple's January 20 complaint, filed in U.S. District Court for the Southern District of California, alleges that Qualcomm has been charging royalties on iPhone features that have nothing to do with Qualcomm's underlying chip technology.
+The complaint cites the Touch ID fingerprint authentication system as a specific example — Apple alleges Qualcomm has been demanding royalty payments on Touch ID despite no Qualcomm contribution to its development.

 The Parallel FTC Investigation